Registration deadline: 08 September 2020

 Jeffrey Wooldridge is University Distinguished Professor of Economics at Michigan State University.
 He is a Fellow of the Econometric Society and the Journal of Econometrics.
 He is the author of two textbooks in econometrics: Introductory Econometrics: A Modern Approach, 6e; and Econometric Analysis of Cross Section and Panel Data, 2e.
 He has served on several editorial boards, including as editor for the Journal of Business and Economic Statistics as co-editor of Economics Letters.
 While an assistant professor at MIT, he won the graduate teacher-of-the-year award three times.
 He has given dozens of econometrics short courses around the world.

-Please note that the payment must be settled two weeks before the start of the course.
+Please note that the payment must be settled one week before the start of the course.